The Inner Critic

 Why Does Your Inner Critic Criticise?

-How Does the Inner Critic Develop? – Examples
+How Does the Inner Critic Develop?
+(With Examples)

 If in your childhood generous and unselfish behaviour was rewarded and valued, and your caregivers expected generous behaviour from you, then every time you took the largest piece of cake for yourself or wouldn’t let your sibling or friend play with your toys, your inner critic would have noticed.
 It would have told you that you were not behaving the ‘correct’ way and would have admonished you about it.